sherbondy/glslt/README.md

 # gestalt

 Gestalt is a GLSL plugin for Light Table.
-It initially targets the OpenGL ES GLSL Specification.
+It initially targets the [OpenGL ES Shading Language v1.00 Specification](http://www.khronos.org/registry/gles/specs/2.0/GLSL_ES_Specification_1.0.17.pdf) (same as WebGL's GLSL).
 The goal is for the program to be a good teacher.
 Essentially, someone should be able to learn GLSL by fiddling with a sample program through the guidance of the plugin.